As a lifetime resident of the Hudson Valley and an experienced world traveler...

-The Hudson Valley region generally refers to the 10 counties of New York State along the Hudson River between New York City and Albany.
+The Hudson Valley region follows the river as it passes through 10 different counties between New York City and Albany.
 The region is commonly broken down into the Lower, Mid, and Upper Valley.

 The Lower Valley

-The lower Hudson Valley, nearest to New York City, consists of Westchester, Putnam, and Rockland counties.
+The lower Hudson Valley lies just north of New York City and consists of Westchester, Putnam, and Rockland counties.

-North of Westchester lies Putnam County, where you can hike the Appalachian Trail and Breakneck Ridge, see the Shakespeare Festival at Boscobel Gardens, and shop in the quaint riverside village of Cold Spring.
+Just north of Westchester, in Putnam County, you can hike the Appalachian Trail and Breakneck Ridge, see the Shakespeare Festival at Boscobel Gardens, and shop in the quaint riverside village of Cold Spring.